jamesAlhassan/alx-system_engineering-devops/0x02-shell_redirections/README.md

 All your files must be executable
 You are not allowed to use sed or awk

+0-hello_world - a script that prints “Hello, World”, followed by a new line to the standard output.

 1-confused_smiley - a script that displays a confused smiley "(Ôo)'.